vansant/Climate-Hub-Maps/Doc/README.md

  - ./get-clipped-min-and-max.py - get the min and max values for each region for each variable.
 Usefully in providing consistent color ramp across space and time for each region/variable.
 Values stored in /Doc/regional-min-max.txt as comma separated values region,variable,min,max

+- ./make-maps.py - script that loops over each regional map document (Idaho, Washington, Oregon, PNW) and over all clipped raster layers (all variables and time periods).
+Each layer is added to the map document, a style is applied from a .lyr file, and then the map is exported as a pdf to /Doc/maps.
+There are over 600 maps procuded

 General workflow overview

 This tool requires the spatial analysis extension and was written to work with ArcGIS 10.3